mhjallow/issue-tracker/devlog.md

 Day 5: Implemented a form to add new issues to the server through the frontend and display them live

 Day 6: Added delete button for issues on the frontend that deletes the issues from the backend and displays the updated list on the frontend

+Day 7: Used PUT request to implement issue updates/editing.
+Added an edit button and editing mode on frontend.